 There is little online data about the cost of each fibre in an artificial hair fixing procedure.
 Some anecdotal reports I read suggest the price to be around 2 Euros per fibre, but I am sure this will vary depending on country and clinic.

 Have you ever had an artificial hair transplant or known someone who has had one?
-Would be interesting to get some first hand in person accounts of those who have gone through the implantation procedure.
+It would be interesting to get some first hand in-person accounts of those who have gone through the implantation procedure.
 How satisfied are you in the long term?

 I would definitely prefer a hair transplant to getting artificial hair implants.
 However, perhaps the latter really does have its place in the hair replacement world despite the high level of online criticism?
-A majority of the complaints also seem to arise from people who have never had the procedure themselves)?
+A majority of the complaints also seem to arise from people who have never had the procedure themselves.